 The last important step is to connect the pipe to the drain strainer.

 To keep it working for a long time and not creating problems in the kitchen, use a brass tailpiece.
 The plastic one is cheaper but will not serve for a long period.

 Fix the drain pipes to the bottom end of the tailpiece with a ring connector.

 Take an adjustable wrench and tighten it well to prevent any cracks or leaking.

 Make the new system testing

 Open the sink box with shut-off valves again.
 Turn on the shut-off valves of cold and hot water.
-Then turn on the faucet, making water flow for a long time and observe the fixed sink drain.
+Then turn on the faucet, making water flow for a long time, and observe the fixed sink drain.

 Wait and look at the sink system.
 There should not be any leaking water under the sink or on the pipes.
 If you find leakages take the adjusting wrench again and screw all the components tightly.

 A problem with the kitchen sink drain will not stay invisible for a long time.
 And sink drain leaking can cause bigger problems then, not just with the sink, but with all this kitchen area.
 Leaking water can influence kitchen equipment and destroy the kitchen floor cover.
 To prevent such situations try to solve this problem in the clothest time, by fixing and changing the sink drain.
-Of course, you can ask for professional plumber’s help, but it is not the most difficult manipulation to do.
+Of course, you can ask for a professional plumber’s help, but it is not the most difficult manipulation to do.
 That’s why you can replace it yourself, and help you, friends.
 And this detailed guide will support your decision to make kitchen sink drain replacement cheap and qualitative.